gdslab/uas_data_sharing_via_clouds/00-oci_configuration/block_volumes.md

 # Adding block volume

-## Create a new block volume

-1. Go **Storage -> Block Volues**
-2. Click **Create Block Volume**
-3. Enter appropriate name.
-You can leave rest settings as default, or you can customize as needed.

 ## Creating a Volume

 Open the navigation menu and click Storage.
 Under Block Storage, click Block Volumes.